 - Engender trust and confidence.

 Selection of the Award recipient will be made by the Executive Committee of the ASRM based on the candidate’s record of achievement and recognition as an outstanding empathic physician.
 The recipient will be notified by August 1st.
-The recipient will be recognized as the recipient of the Arnold P. Gold Foundation Humanism in Medicine Award by presentation of a plaque at the 2014 Annual Meeting of the Society in Honolulu, Hawaii.
-In addition, the recipient will receive an honorarium of $1,000 and be provided with free registration for the Annual Meeting Scientific Program in the year of the Award.
+The recipient will be recognized as the recipient of the Arnold P. Gold Foundation Humanism in Medicine Award by presentation of a plaque at the ASRM 2016 Scientific Congress & Expo in Salt Lake City, Utah.
+In addition, the recipient will receive an honorarium of $1,000 and be provided with free registration for the Scientific Congress in the year of the Award and up to $2,000 to cover travel expenses.